Respond to government child support request

 • Learn the basics about child support and parentage (laws about who a child's legal parents are)

-• Talk to a Family Law Facilitator at your court.
-A Family Law Facilitator offers information about child support and parentage and helps with forms.
+• Talk to the court’s family law facilitator or self-help center ↗️.
+They can give you information about child support and parentage and help you with forms.
 Their services are free.

 How to respond to government child support request